AlanFoster/alanfoster.github.io/src/pages/posts/implementing-finite-state-machines-using-java-enum/index.markdown

 public static void main(String[] args) {
   State currentState = State.FOO;
   switch (currentState) {
-    case FOO :
+    case FOO:
       // Perform specific logic
       break;
-    case BAR :
+    case BAR:
       // Perform specific logic
       break;
   }
 }
 ```

 Sure, this is fine.
 But it's not exactly very flexible is it?
 It's not taking advantage of the fact that enums can offer logic within the enum itself.
-For instance enums can offer a public abstract void method, which all enum constants must override and implement logic to.
+For instance enums can offer a public abstract void method, which all enum constants must override and implement.

 For instance